by Scott Bushkie. CBI, M&AMI

 Reduce major risks.
 Identify and neutralize major threats to your business.
 Customer concentration issues?
 Focus on diversification.
 Are you the primary source of knowledge or customer relationships?
 Build out your management team.
 Skilled labor shortage?
 Invest in employee education and build a partnership with your local trade school.

 Sell before you burn out.
-In the Q4 Market Pulse report from the IBBA and Pepperdine University, advisors identified burnout as one of the top four seller mistakes but also the second-most common reason for a business sale.
+A Market Pulse report from the IBBA and Pepperdine University, advisors identified burnout as one of the top four seller mistakes but also the second-most common reason for a business sale.

 Burnout endangers the health of the business.
 If you’re too close to the daily work, you lose perspective and imagination.
 Growth opportunities get missed because you’re too busy prioritizing the day’s immediate tasks.
 Worse yet, the buyer will sense that you don’t have the energy to continue and will use that as leverage in negotiations.